Gray shell vs vanilla shell commercial space comparison — Emerald Inc., Arizona

 Is a work letter necessary for tenant improvements?

 Yes.
-A work letter clearly defines what is included in the shell condition, who is responsible for construction costs, and the scope of tenant improvements.
-It helps prevent disputes, delays, and unexpected expenses during the build-out process.
+A work letter defines what is included in the shell condition, who is responsible for construction costs, and the scope of tenant improvements.
+It prevents disputes, delays, and unexpected expenses during the build-out process.
+In Arizona, it should also address permit responsibility and AHG coordination.

-So, Which Shell Type Is Right for Your Business?
+Which Shell Type is Right for Your Arizona Build-Out?

 Emerald Inc. Team Photo 2024